aaw-team/minipoll/README.md

-# minipoll
+# TYPO3 extension minipoll

-TYPO3 extension minipoll
+This extension is currently being developed..